Applicant Criteria

 - A commitment to the mission of the Trump Administration

-Applicants must be U.S. citizens, must be 18 years of age, and must meet at least one of the following criteria to apply:
+Applicants must meet at least one of the following criteria to be selected:

 - Are a veteran of the United States Armed Forces who possesses a high school diploma or its equivalent and has served on active duty—for any length of time—in the two years preceding the internship program start date.